Cerbiac/ImpactClient/README.md

 ## Download

-You can [download Impact][download] by visiting the Impact Website.
+You can download Impact by visiting the [Impact Website][download].

 ## Help and Support

 If you need help using Impact, you should instead ask for it on the [discord] server.
-Use the `#help` channel so that you don't clutter up `#general` with support questions.
-Also make sure to check `#announcements`, pinned messages and use the search tool to see if your question has already been answered.
+Use the [`#help`](https://discord.gg/V472wkN) channel so that you don't clutter up [`#general`](https://discord.gg/QtPcEYX) with support questions.
+Also make sure to check [`#announcements`](https://discord.gg/Dc2p68q), pinned messages and use the search tool to see if your question has already been answered.

 ## Bugs

 Please report any bugs you find [here][issues].
-Try to be as descriptive as possible and make sure to check if the bug has already been reported _before_ reporting it youself.
-Please only report one bug per issue - if you have encountered multiple issues, report multiple bugs as seperate    issues.
+Try to be as descriptive as possible and make sure to check if the bug has already been reported _before_ reporting it youself. _Please_ only report one bug per issue - if you have encountered multiple issues, report multiple bugs as seperate issues.

-## Feature Requests
+## Suggestions

-New features should also be reported as [issues].
+Suggestions should also be reported as [issues].
 Please try to describe the feature you are suggesting in as much detail as possible and explain _why_ it would be useful.
 As explained above, please first check the feature hasn't already been requested and make sure your issue only covers one feature.
 If you have multiple ideas, open seperate issues.

 ## Credit

    Impact is developed by [ZeroMemes], [leijurv] and [LeafHacker].
-It is built on top of [ClientAPI] and supports [Baritone] which is developed by [leijurv]
+It is built on top of [ClientAPI] and supports [Baritone] developed by [leijurv]

 ### Impact Discord Staff and Members

-#### Past Developers
+#### Developers
+* [ZeroMemes]
+* [leijurv]
+* [LeafHacker]

+##### Former Developers
 * WhispersHF
 * Kato

 #### Moderators
 * [Scandal]
 * [0x22]
 * Astro